Ski touring in Rogers Pass and the Winter Permit System

 Due to avalanche hazards and winter road maintenance, parking is only allowed in designated areas.
 You must park in designated winter parking areas and obtain and display the appropriate permits for that area.
 If the parking area for your intended objective is full, you will need to change your plans.
 Overflow parking is not available and parking on the highway shoulder is dangerous, illegal and may result in your vehicle being towed.

-* Only a national park pass is required to park during the day at the Illecillewaet Valley and Rogers Pass Discovery Centre parking lots.
-Keep in mind that these areas provide access to both Winter Unrestricted and Winter Restricted areas.
-It is your responsibility to know where you are going and if you need a Winter Permit.
+* Only a national park pass is required to park during the day at Summit Station parking lot.
+Keep in mind that this area provides access to both Winter Unrestricted and Winter Restricted areas.
+It is your responsibility to know where you are going when accessing the backcountry and to have the right permits.
 If you are staying at an ACC hut accessible from Illecillewaet Valley Trailhead, you also require an overnight parking permit.

 Highway safety